beyondconstraint/SQLKing/README.md

 - @NotNull annotation and handle this validation in the software layer
 - Add table Alias support for Queries, Foreign keys and Joins
 - Allow for join creation based on Foreign key Annotations (including aliases)
-- Add support for database version upgrades scripts, so that exisiting data is retained
+- Add support for database version upgrades scripts, so that exisiting data is retained during an upgrade
+- Add validation and tests for triggers and constraints